merenlab/merenlab.org/workshops/MMOFF/index.md

 ## Acknowledgements
 We gratefully acknowledge the support of the HIFMB (Helmholtz Institute for Functional Marine Biodiversity), the AWI (Alfred Wegener Institute Helmholtz-Centre for Polar and Marine Research), and the DynaCom project at the University of Oldenburg for financially supporting this workshop.

+This workshop is endorsed by the United Nations Decade of Ocean Science for Sustainable Development as a Decade Activity.
+Use of the United Nations Decade of Ocean Science for Sustainable Development logo by a non-UN entity does not imply the endorsement of the United Nations of such entity, its products or services, or of its planned activities.
+For more information please access: https://forum.oceandecade.org/page/disclaimer